 Roast this leg of lamb with herb butter at the same time as these Hasselback potatoes.

 Bake these salted dark chocolate crinkle cookies and also these granola and cranberry buttermilk rusks while your oven is hot.

 Never go grocery shopping without a full list of what to buy.
 Treat the list as “these are the only things I am going to buy” rather than a shortlist of must-buys added to the rest of the trolley.

 Thinking of starting a meal planning regime?
-Start by signing up for our Easy Weekday Meals Newsletter – and every Monday we send you 5 delicious recipes for the week ahead.
+Start by signing up for our newsletter that features a weekly meal plan with 5 delicious recipes for the week ahead.

 What are your tips for saving money on food?
 Share them below in the comments!